Mike Vennart: Equipment

 Although he has used other guitars (including the Fender Jazzmaster and the Gibson SG), Mike Vennart favours the Squier Stratocaster "pretty much all the way...
 I’ve had (it) since I was eleven, and the only original thing is the wood.
 Everything else has been changed: the frets, the tuners, the pickups – fucking everything.
 And I keep retiring it, because something devastatingly scary will happen, where that guitar is going to perish.
 It’s happened a few times: we played in India, or rather, we didn’t play in India because Metallica cancelled the fucking show at the last minute – just as we were about to go on stage, the show got cancelled, literally – and fucking 50,000 people that were there just went absolutely apeshit and burned the place to the fucking ground.
 And I was being driven out, just petrified that my guitar was gonna get burned.
 “Biffy were like, ‘Well, you know, we’ve got insurance.
 We’ll buy more gear.’
 I was like, ‘That guitar – I don’t have any other bit of gear where I’m like, ‘Without that, I’m nothing.’’...”

 An overview of Vennart's pedalboard in 2015 revealed a Death By Audio Echo Dream 2 for delay (backed up with Boss DD-3 and DD-7 pedals); an Electro-Harmonix POG 2 polyphonic octave generator; a Danelectro Fab Tone (“for when I just want to kill everyone"); a Dwarfcraft Shiva Fuzz ("real volatile, horrible; it’s not nice"); an Electro-Harmonix Pitch Fork (replacing a DigiTech Digital Whammy); and three units by Green Carrot Pedals – a Cornstar distortion pedal, a Dirty Radish boost and overdrive, and an Infatuator.
 The last of these was a custom pedal created for Vennart by GCP and subsequently brought out as a limited-edition signature range.
 According to Vennart, "you’ve got the Big Cheese on one side with four different settings of fuzz.
 I use that a lot for broken-up, Velcro-y shitty- sounding stuff.
 And then the other side is the IC Big Muff; it’s got a switch on it that takes the tone control out so it just gets more woolly but really, really fat."
 His amplifier choices are Matamp and Orange.

+Personal life

+Vennart was diagnosed with autism in 2024.
+He also has attention deficit hyperactivity disorder.